WHAT HAPPENED: Mom Killed, Ejected Infant OK In Family-Of-Five Route 17 Crash

 The woman and her baby were ejected -- the infant still strapped in the car seat -- as the Accord spun, kept going and hit the divider, responders said.

-The mother was thrown into a vehicle in the lot and killed, they said.
+The mother was thrown into a vehicle in the lot and landed below the front bumper, they said.
+She died moments after being carried onto a strip of grass along the highway.

+A first responder from Mahwah who was passing by stopped.
+So did two off-duty police officers -- one from Ramsey, the other with the NYPD.

-The surviving family members, including the infant, were brought to Hackensack University Medical Center with minor injuries.
+The four surviving family members were brought to Hackensack University Medical Center with minor injuries, including road rash on the baby's face.

 The Bergen County Prosecutor’s Fatal Accident Investigations Unit was investigating.
 The Bergen County Sheriff’s Bureau of Criminal Identification collected evidence.

-Note: UPDATE: A Newark infant barely a few months old survived being ejected in a horrific Route 17 crash in Ramsey early Thursday that killed her mother.